Christine Wilks: Biography

 Born in June 1960, as of mid-2022, Christine Wilks is based in Leeds in the north of England.
-After graduating in fine art from the South Glamorgan Institute of Higher Education in 1982, Wilks earned a masters degree in Fine Arts from the Cardiff Institute of Higher Education in 1992.
+After graduating in fine art from the South Glamorgan Institute of Higher Education in 1982, Wilks earned a master's degree in Fine Arts from the Cardiff Institute of Higher Education in 1992.
 In 2008, she received a second master's degree in creative writing and new media from De Montfort University.
 She went on to earn a Ph.D. in digital writing from Bath Spa University in 2021.

 Wilks has spent many years with the electronic learning company, Make It Happen Now, where since 2011 she has served as creative director.
 From 2007, she was a key member of R3M1XW0RX, a remixing project for digital media which was developed until 2012.

-Wilks recounts that she began as a visual artist but moved into filmaking and joined the trAce Online Writing Centre, set up by Sue Thomas.
+Wilks recounts that she began as a visual artist but moved into filmmaking and joined the trAce Online Writing Centre, set up by Sue Thomas.